Stadler SMILE: Design

 The EC250 is designed to comply with the TSI-High-speed regulations and meets the EN 15227 crashworthiness standards.

 The cars are connected to Jacobs bogies and the propulsion system consists of four motorised bogies, powered from four roof-mounted electric current collectors.
-The electrification system is compatible with the Swiss and German 15 kV 16.7 Hz alternating current (AC) overhead power supplies, as well as with Italian 3 kV direct current (DC) and 25 kV 50 Hz electrification systems.
+The electrification system is compatible with the Swiss and German overhead power supplies, as well as with Italian and electrification systems.
 The motorized bogies are reportedly capable of generating a maximum power output of 6000 kW.

 Each 11-car train set is 200 m long and has an empty weight of 380 t.
 Each carriage has a width of 2.9 m and a height of 4.25 m.
 The wheelbase of the unpowered bogies is 2.7 m, while those of the motorised bogies are 2.75 m.
 The carriages do not have a uniform floor height as the seats at either end of each car are positioned above the bogies while the central aisle rises towards the carriage connection through ramps.

 The low-floor entrances allow step-free access from platforms at heights between 550 mm and 760 mm and several accessible toilets and areas for wheelchairs are available, allowing the train to comply with the Law on Equal Rights for Persons with Disabilities.
 As a long-distance train, it also features signal boosters for 3G/4G cellular phone networks, power sockets (for Swiss and international plugs) and large luggage racks for passenger comfort, along with energy-efficient lighting.
 The interior is flexible, meaning it can be extensively refitted and modified to an operator's requirements.

 Service

+Swiss Federal Railways - Switzerland

-As of December 2020, Giruno units operate services from Basel and Zurich to Chiasso and Lugano.
+The Giruno units operate services from Basel and Zurich to Chiasso and Lugano.
 Services between Zurich and Milan have also operated since 12 August 2020, and have later expanded to Venice, Genoa and Bologna.
 The Giruno replaced existing RABDe 500 (ICN) and tilting ETR 610 units on the Gotthard railway, which were reassigned to more winding Alpine routes such as the Jura Foot Railway.